tachibana-shin/assistant.koplugin/README.md

 # Assistant: AI Helper Plugin for KOReader

-A powerful plugin that lets you interact with AI language models (Claude, GPT-4,DeepSeek etc.) while reading.
+A powerful plugin that lets you interact with AI language models (Claude, GPT-4, Gemini, DeepSeek etc.) while reading.
 Ask questions about text, get translations, summaries, explanations and more - all without leaving your book.

 <small>Originally forked from deleted fork of  [zeeyado](https://github.com/zeeyado)  of [AskGPT](https://github.com/drewbaumann/askgpt),then modified using WindSurf.</small>